Georges-Kévin Nkoudou: Al-Diriyah

 On 9 August 2025, Nkoudou joined Saudi First Division League club Al-Diriyah.

 International career

 Born in France, Nkoudou is Cameroonian by descent.
 Nkoudou was a youth international for France at various levels.
-In 24 April 2022 Nkoudou announced that he wants to play in Cameroon national football team.
+On 24 April 2022 Nkoudou announced that he wants to play in Cameroon national football team.
 After three weeks on 13 May 2022 Cameroonian Football Federation announced that FIFA had approved the change in international eligibility of Nkoudou.

 A day after the announcement, he was called up to Cameroon national football team for the 2023 Africa Cup of Nations qualification.
 He planned to play his first match against Burundi on 9 June 2022, but withdrew injured.
 On November 10, 2022, he was selected by Rigobert Song to compete in the 2022 FIFA World Cup.
 On 28 December 2023, he was selected from the list of 27 Cameroonian players selected to compete in the 2023 Africa Cup of Nations.
+Nkoudou was included in the list of Cameroonian players selected by coach David Pagou to participate in the 2025 Africa Cup of Nations.